Override as_json in Rails

 end

-key in the resultant response
+endHere, we have renamed the title key in the resultant response

-to post_title
+to post_title.

-When json generation gets complicate with overriding as_json
+When json generation gets complicate with overriding as_json method

 on ActiveRecord model object,